Tax Resolution: What You Need to Know

 Every situation is unique.
 But if you need tax resolution, you should contact a qualified tax resolution specialist.
 You’ll probably also need to get historical bookkeeping done so your books are caught up, and accurate to IRS standards.

-If in doubt, call Bench.
-They’ll get your bookkeeping sorted out, and connect you with a reputable tax resolution firm.
+If in doubt, call Bench (that's us).
+We’ll get your bookkeeping sorted out, and connect you with a reputable tax resolution firm.

-Working with Bench, you can be sure your tax liability is as low as possible before starting to negotiate the liability into an installment agreement or other resolution.
+When working with Bench, you can be sure your total owed tax amount is as low as possible before starting to negotiate the liability into an installment agreement or other resolution.
 Tax resolution companies may not be able to make your liability disappear, but they will provide you with the best possible outcome.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.